borting/borting.github.io/_posts/2022-05-16-80211az-passive-trigger-based-ranging.md

 Bandwidth selection
 * less than or equal to the Max Bandwidth RSTA indicated to the ISTA
-* RSTA shall set the TXVECTOR parameter CH\_BANDWIDTH shall be the same value as the BW subfield of the Common Info field in the Passive Sounding Ranging Trigger frame.
+* RSTA shall set the TXVECTOR parameter CH\_BANDWIDTH be the same value as the BW subfield of the Common Info field in the Passive Sounding Ranging Trigger frame.
-* ISTA responses an HE Ranging NDP shall set the TXVECTOR parameter CH\_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the Passive Sounding Ranging Trigger frame.
+* ISTA responses an HE Ranging NDP (I2R NDP) shall set the TXVECTOR parameter CH\_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the Passive Sounding Ranging Trigger frame.

 ISTA may measure and report either the TOAs, or both the TOAs and the PSTOAs, when it receives the HE Ranging NDPs transmitted by the other ISTAs participating in the passive TB ranging exchange.
 By reporting the timestamps for when it received the other ISTAs NDP transmissions, the quality of the location estimate for a PSTA listening in to the passive TB ranging exchanges can be improved.